therealdreg/lsrootkit/README.md

 4) If the GID returned from getgid() is different from ACTUAL_GID (used in setgid(ACTUAL_GID)): Alert! this is impossible, can be a rootkit doing strange things.
 5) If setgid(ACTUAL_GID) fails: Alert! this is impossible, can be a rootkit doing strange things.
 6) If GID returned is the same in two iterations of setgid(ACTUAL_GID): Alert! this is impossible, can be a rootkit doing strange things.
-7) The PARENT check if exist the PID of the child in: /proc.
+7) In each iteration, the PARENT check if exist the PID of the child in: /proc.
 When the child PID is not listed: bingo!! the new GID is the MAGIC_GID of a rootkit.
 The rootkit is hidding the process.
-8) The PARENT check if the ACTUAL_GID recived from the PIPE is the same listed in /proc/pid/status.
+8) Also the PARENT check if the ACTUAL_GID recived from the PIPE is the same listed in /proc/pid/status.
 When is different: Alert! this is impossible, can be a rootkit doing strange things.

 *IMPORTANT: The 4, 5 and 6 checks is very useful in a real scenario: when the GID of a process is the MAGIC_GID some rootkits make impossible for the process to change their GID, this is a safe guard to avoid detections.
 And we are detecting this safe guard :-)